jundalisay/sp/content/en/research/berkeley/knowledge/part-087.md

 ---
-title: "Benham, William"
+title: "Scepticism"
 weight: 7
-description: "William G. Benham was an American palmist published in 1900."
+description: "The Doctrine of Matter or corporeal Substance is the main Pillar and Support of Scepticism."
-image: "/covers/reading.png"
+image: "/covers/know.jpg"
 contributors: ['Berkeley']
 ---